EvHaus/doby-grid/README.md

 You can easily use another MVC module in your application, but Doby Grid needs Backbone to do its internal processing.
 If you're not a fan of Backbone -- don't worry -- it shouldn't affect anything you may be doing in your app with other frameworks.

-#### So how exactly is this different from SlickGrid?
+#### This looks exactly like SlickGrid.
+What gives?

-SlickGrid gives you module pieces and a raw foundation for building grid, and expects you to fill in a lot of the blanks.
+Doby Grid was indeed started as a fork of SlickGrid <https://github.com/mleibman/SlickGrid> but quickly evolved far beyond that.
+SlickGrid gives you module pieces and a raw foundation for building a grid, and expects you to fill in a lot of the blanks.
 This is simply too much work for what we wanted to do, so we created Doby Grid that packages the great work SlickGrid started into a nice single package requiring minimal out-of-the-box configuration.

 Additionally, there are several other key differences.
 Doby Grid will:

-- supports variable row heights
+- supports variable (and re-sizable!) row heights
 - has additional events required for tight integration
 - provides a way to interact with cell and row DOM elements without compromising on performance
 - provide easy access to common functionality such as cell range selection, grouping or editing without the need to write "plugins"